DFHack/dfhack/README.rst

 --------
 -a            processes all tiles, even hidden ones.

-On windows, it's possible to run dfprsopector-all.bat to process all the tiles without messing with terminal windows.
+On windows, it's possible to run dfprospector-all.bat to process all the tiles without messing with terminal windows.
+Also on Windos, dfprospector-text.bat will print the output into a file and then show it in a notepad program (whatever opens .txt by default).

 dfreveal
 ========